mwchung24/stORM/README.md

 ### Setup

-1. Download the library and navigate to the root directory of the file.
+1. Download/clone the library
+2. Navigate to the root directory of the file in the terminal.
-2. Open pry and load the dog.rb file by typing load 'dog.rb'.
+3. Open pry and `load 'dog.rb'`.
-3. Start testing!
+4. Start testing!

 ### Database Manipulation and Querying